State Library of Queensland: History

-In 1971, the "Public Library" became the "State Library."
-The following year, the Public Library Service was established to liaise with Queensland local authorities regarding their public libraries; a subsidy for employing qualified staff in public libraries was also established.
+In 1971, the "Public Library" became the "State Library".
+The following year, the Public Library Service was established to liaise with Queensland local governments regarding their public libraries; a subsidy for employing qualified staff in public libraries was also established.
 A few years later the Country Lending Service was established to provide book exchange and other services to public libraries in Queensland's smaller local government areas.
-Under the new name of Rural Libraries Queensland, the service is still going strong today, administered by the State Library's Public and Indigenous Library Services program.
+Under the new name of Rural Libraries Queensland, the service is still going strong today.

+In 1988, the State Library relocated from the old State Library building in William Street in the Brisbane CBD to its present location in the Queensland Cultural Centre in South Brisbane.

 In 2003, the State Library began a new mission of establishing Indigenous Knowledge Centres (IKCs) in the Cape York and Torres Strait areas.
 There is now a network of 22 IKCs in remote and regional communities: across Cape York, the islands of the Torres Strait, Central Queensland and at Cherbourg in South East Queensland.

-The State Library's current strategic vision is to enrich the lives of Queenslanders through creatively engaging people with information, knowledge and community.
+Between 2006 and 2009, the library was extensively renovated both internally and externally, including the addition of a fifth floor, a large addition facing the river, and a new entrance.
+In 2010, the neighbouring riverside building housing the Fountain Room restaurant and an auditorium became part of the library and following some modifications was redesignated as "The Edge" and used to hold workshops, creative activities, events and exhibitions.

 In early 2011, the library donated 50,000 pictures to Wikimedia Commons.

+In 2022 State Library celebrated its 120th birthday.